candrasaputra/animalMatching/README.md

 - If they don't match, the card will back over.
 - Remember what was on each card and where it was.
 - The game is over when all the cards have been matched.
-- The faster you match all the cards the better your score
+- The faster you match all the cards the better your rank in leaderboard.